 - awarded to eligible students who have completed their first year of study

-- don’t depend on your household income
+- not assessed on household income

 - £4,862.50 if you attend a university outside of London

-- £5,262.50 if you attend a university inside of London
+- £5,262.50 if you attend a university within the London area

 Before you apply